Table of Contents

 Definition

-- A suspension is a heterogeneous mixture where solids are dispersed in liquids.
+- A suspension is a heterogeneous mixture in which solid particles are dispersed in a liquid and do not dissolve.

 Properties of a Suspension